-- One of the most effective ways in decreasing the spread of the virus is to use Personal Protective Equipment (PPE). - A sharp increase in demand for medical supplies worldwide. - Intense competition over items that had never before experienced such demand. - The price of N95 masks grew from \$0.38 to \$5.75 each (a 1,413% increase).
+- One of the most effective ways in decreasing the spread of the virus is to use Personal Protective Equipment (PPE). - There has been a sharp increase in demand for medical supplies worldwide. - Intense competition over items that had never before experienced such demand. - The price of N95 masks grew from \$0.38 to \$5.75 each (a 1,413% increase).

-- The WHO estimated that production of these items would have to increase by 40 percent to meet the demand. - China historically has produced half of the world's face masks. - To increase production capacity, Ford, General Motors, and Tesla announced that they would dedicate their manufacturing facilities and capability.
+- The WHO estimated that production of these items would have to increase by 40 percent to meet the demand. - China historically has produced half of the world's face masks. - To increase production capacity, Ford, General Motors, and Tesla dedicated their manufacturing facilities and capability to this effort.